ABCIncs/Interviews/README.md

-CHALLENGE NAME: London Monuments iOS Challenge
+### Challenge 1: London Monuments iOS Challenge

-CHALLENGE DESCRIPTION:
+#### Description:

 This iOS challenge creates an application to display London's iconic monuments on a map and a list.

-PREREQUISITES:
+#### Prerequisites:

-The latest version of Max OS X
+- The latest version of Max OS X
-The latest Xcode SDK
+- The latest Xcode SDK

-THE CHALLENGE PROBLEM:
+#### Challange Problem:

-This iOS challenge creates an application to display London's iconic monuments on a map and a list.
+- This iOS challenge creates an application to display London's iconic monuments on a map and a list.
-The application should create a tabbed interface with 2 tabs, one for the map and one for the list view.
+- The application should create a tabbed interface with 2 tabs, one for the map and one for the list view.

-The application must load all the London monuments from the Monuments.json file.
+- The application must load all the London monuments from the Monuments.json file.
-The application should display monuments on the map using the flag icon provided.
+- The application should display monuments on the map using the flag icon provided.
-The map should position the view so all points of interest can be viewed at start up.
+- The map should position the view so all points of interest can be viewed at start up.

-The list view should show all the London monuments.
+- The list view should show all the London monuments.

-Clicking a monument on the map should show the name and location of the monument in a pop up.
+- Clicking a monument on the map should show the name and location of the monument in a pop up.

-You should fix any bugs and errors you find in the sample.
+- You should fix any bugs and errors you find in the sample.